-Joy Duxbury is Professor of Mental Health Nursing at the University of Central Lancashire and leads on research into mental health and wellbeing within the School of Health.
+Joy Duxbury is Professor of Mental Health Nursing at the University of Central Lancashire and leads on research into mental health and wellbeing within the Faculty of Health and Wellbeing.
 She has a clinical background in forensic mental health although her focus in more recent years has been on acute adult psychiatric settings.

 Emma Sandon-Hesketh, Research Development Manager and Alison Naylor joined Joy in her office in Brook Building to find out more about her research and work of the Centre for Mental Health & Wellbeing.

 We take the lead for mental health research within the School of Health.
 One of our main focuses of research is service user engagement, partnership working and collaboration.
 We all have different interests with regards to this, which has led to 5 specific strands of activity within our Centre.
 One area of investigation led by myself is that of coercive practice in psychiatry.